About Chicago Bears

 Chicago Bears and Green Bay Packers Rivalry

 One of the most played matchups in the history of the NFL is the Chicago Bears versus the Green Bay Packers.
 These two teams have met a total of 196 times.
 Green Bay currently leads 96-94-6.
 The series is very close so that could change soon!
 The rivalry goes back almost 100 years when the owner of the Bears revealed illegal practices the Packers were participating in.
 Head coach and owner of the Packers, Curly Lambeau, was using college players for his team.
 The Staleys, owners of the Bears, ratted on Lambeau and the Packers’ American Professional Football Association membership was revoked.
 Ever since then, the Bears and Packers have experienced an intense rivalry.
-Because the two teams are both in the NFC North, they meet at least once every season.
+Because the two teams are both in the NFC North, they meet at least twice every season.